Australian Digital Workplace Conference 2026 Recap

 I presented a session demonstrating the latest AI in SharePoint features from AI generated sites to page content, FAQ webparts and how to create a simple agent.

-The key message I wanted to get across is that AI can help us create content that is more consumable by using those lengthy and very dry policy and procedure documents we produce.
+The key message I wanted to get across is that AI can help us create content that is more consumable by using those lengthy and very dry policy and procedure documents we produce as a source for short guides, news posts and FAQ’s.
 We’re all far to busy to spend time reading a 30-page policy.

 Several people made very good suggestions about authoring content including your own notes to make them easier to discover later.
 Give descriptive titles, include something to indicate when it was taken, key topics etc. You’ll thank yourself later!